 ADVERTISEMENT

-Piano players often find themselves in a situation where their familiar instrument with hammer action and favorite grand piano sound is not at hand to try out a brilliant musical idea right away – for example, when traveling.
-For such situations, the Casio CT-S1 is the “light version of a take-along solution”.
+Piano players often encounter moments when their familiar hammer-action instrument with a favorite grand piano sound isn’t available to capture a brilliant musical idea—like when traveling.
+For such situations, the Casio CT-S1 offers a lightweight, portable solution.

 No weighted hammer action, but very flexible as a mobile mini piano: Casio CT-S1 (Image Source: Casio)